omarmeky/foundation-wysihtml5-rails/README.md

 This project is a fork from [Nerian's `bootstrap-wysihtml5-rails`](https://github.com/Nerian/bootstrap-wysihtml5-rails) and it was modified to work with Zurb Foundation.

+## Compatible with Foundation 4 and 5

+Tested on Foundation 4 and 5.

 ## Rails > 3.1
 Include foundation-wysihtml5-rails in Gemfile;